Q & A

 Is there a central message you hope to spread through your books?

 Will Little Roo Ever…? breaks the mold of a lot of my writing.
 Its message is clearly one of hope and acceptance, whereas some of my essays are kind of bleakly realistic.
 I’ll probably continue writing unvarnished essays that show the world exactly as I see it in my grumpy adult state.

 When I write children’s stories, I hope to try to see through my inner child’s eyes and convey that childlike hope and innocence.
 If I ever forget how to look at the world with a child’s eyes, then I won’t be any good as a children’s author.

 When you're not at a computer, where are you most likely to be?

 If I’m not writing, I like to lift weights or travel with my fiance.
 I also occasionally beat a golf ball around a golf course, but I wouldn’t really call what I’m doing “golfing.”
-Physical activity balances the mental demands of writing for me.
+Physical activity and enjoying the outdoors helps balance the mental demands of writing for me.